drewbelf/cv/index.md

 **Valley & Ridge: Sustainability across the Curriculum Workshop**.
 Dickinson College.
 May 21–23.

 **Week of Development**.
 Faculty Resource Center, St. Bonaventure University.
 May 13–17.
 - Modeling Multiple Means of Engagement in a College Classroom.
-Presented by Dr. Pamina Abkowitz.
+Presented by Pamina Abkowitz.
 - Our Franciscan Mission: Looking Outward and Looking Inward.
 Presented by Fr.
 Stephen Mimnaugh.
 - Working to Mission: Franciscan Values in the Classroom.
 Presented by Fr.
 David Couturier.